Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 ### if else if else

 On our daily life, we make decision on daily basis.
 We make decision not by checking  one or two conditions instead we make decisions based on multiple conditions.
-As similar to our daily life, programming is also full conditions.
+As similar to our daily life, programming is also full of conditions.
 We use *else if* when we have multiple conditions.

 ```js
 // syntax